Diagrammatics for Soergel categories: Consequences

-We may also extend our diagrammatic calculus to include additional modules from $\RmolfR$.
-If we allow a new color of line, call it $w$, to represent the bimodule $R \oTen{R^{i,j}} R\{-2\}$, then we may define the following maps:
+Because we can, let us discuss how we might extend our diagrammatic calculus to include additional modules from $\RmolfR$, like $R \oTen{R^{i,j}} R\{-2\}$.
+Let us (temporarily) allow a new color of line in our pictures, call it $w$, and extend the functor $\mc{F}_1$ so that it sends $w$ to $R \oTen{R^{i,j}} R\{-2\}$.
+We add new generators to our diagrammatics, and specify the image under the extended functor, as below.

-It is clear that composing these morphisms to get an endomorphism of $ij$ will yield the identity map, and composing them to get an endomorphism of $w$ will also yield the identity map.
+The definition of these bimodule maps, and the proof that they are in fact bimodule maps, is exactly akin to the discussion in Section \ref{subsec-fulldefn}.
+It is clear that composing these morphisms to get an endomorphism of $ij$ will yield the identity map, and composing them to get an endomorphism of $w$ will also yield the identity map (these would be relations in the extended diagrammatic calculus).
 Thus we get isomorphisms $ij \cong w \cong ji$ in $\mc{DC}$.
-The bimodule that $w$ represents is isomorphic to $B_{s_is_j}$.

 We now combine these techniques to deal with adjacent colors.
 We have isomorphisms $B_i \TenR B_{i+1} \TenR B_i \cong B_i \oplus (R \oTen{R^{i,i+1}} R\{-3\})$ and $B_{i+1} \TenR B_i \TenR B_{i+1} \cong B_{i+1} \oplus (R \oTen{R^{i,i+1}} R\{-3\})$.
 If we allow the new color of line, again called $w$, to represent the bimodule $R \oTen{R^{i,i+1}} R\{-3\}$, then we may define the following maps: